My vision for the morning keyword challenge was to use one of two concepts, Komorebi and Shinrinyoku.

 Those were the two concepts I had in mind for the weekly challenge.
 I also envisioned a fog among the trees that would make that filtered light look a certain way.
 In my vision, the photo would evoke a mild spring fog among the trees of the Sourland Mountain with early morning sunlight shining on a single spot on the forest floor.

 In my mind, I envisioned something like this.
 The photograph below is by Tomasz Przywecki captured in Trzebiez, West Pomeranian, Poland.

 One of the challenges of outdoor photography is being at the mercy of nature.
-We had a nice foggy morning one day this week.
+We had a lovely foggy morning one day this week.
 In the middle of the week.
 Is there such a thing as a fog forecast?
 Had I known about that fog, I might have been able to get up early for some photography.
-But … it was overcast that day, so there would be no light filtering through the trees.
-Just fog.
+But ... it was overcast that day, so there would be no light filtering through the trees—just fog.

 I live on a slightly hilly area in a valley beneath the Sourland Mountain Range.
 Most of my sunrises and sunsets are through the tops of the trees.
 But there is one place I could have gone this morning; Carnegie Lake.

-On a fall morning two years ago, I looked out the kitchen window and saw a light fog hanging over the area.
-I can’t see the lake from my home but I imagined what scene might be unfolding.
+Two years ago, I looked out the kitchen window on a fall morning and saw a light fog hanging over the area.
+I can’t see the lake from my home, but I imagined what scene might be unfolding.